-Diabetes is a condition which involves having high blood sugar levels, known by the name hyperglycemia.
+Diabetes is a condition that involves high blood sugar levels, known by the name hyperglycemia.
 Hyperglycemia happens when the body isn’t able to respond or make insulin.
 The pancreas makes the hormone insulin in order to regulate your blood glucose.

-There is the difference between memory loss which occurs due to complicated memory changes by an AD or Alzheimer’s disease or due to age, and other degenerative diseases.
+There is a difference between memory loss which occurs due to complicated memory changes by AD or Alzheimer’s disease or due to age, and other degenerative diseases.

 Severe Symptoms of Memory Loss

 - Getting lost while driving or walking

 - Repeating the same words or questions

 The symptoms above-mentioned point to the possible development of dementia.
 In case you have any of these symptoms, it’s vital to see a doctor.

 You should know that the most common form of dementia is AD.
 But according to studies high blood glucose levels are connected with memory loss.

 Memory loss in diabetes might be a short-term issue due to too high or too low blood sugar levels.
 For instance, during hyperglycemia, you might have difficulties remembering words.